How to Do 1031 Exchanges to Defer Taxes

 What is Boot?

 "Boot" is the money or fair market value of any additional property received by the taxpayer through the exchange.
 Money includes all cash equivalents, debts, liabilities to which the exchanged property is subject.
-This is "non-like-kind" property and the rules governing it during the exchange are complex.
+It is "non-like-kind" property, and the rules governing it during the exchange are complex.
 Suffice it to say, without expert advice, receiving "boot" can result in taxes.

 Once a replacement property is selected, the taxpayer has 180 days from the date the Relinquished Property was transferred to the buyer to close on the new Replacement Property.
 However, if the due date on the investor's tax return, with any extensions, for the tax year in which the Relinquished Property was sold is earlier than the 180-day period, then the exchange must be completed by that earlier date.
 Remember, a portion of this period has already been used during the Identification Period.
 There are no extensions and no exceptions to this rule, so it is advisable to schedule the closing prior to the deadline.